Director: Amar Kaushik

-Especially the end of the film which looked Bala was to become a love triangle film that would see Ayushmann land up with Bhumi, makers took it up face front to show that all those years that we have seen the effective reunion of childhood best friends or love-hate-friends are actually rebounded in a relationship.
+Especially the end of the film which made it look like Bala was to become a love triangle film that would see Ayushmann land up with Bhumi, makers took it up face front to show that all those years that we have seen the effective reunion of childhood best friends or love-hate-friends are actually rebounds in a relationship.

 Bala closes with a lesson for society.
 The monologues on bringing about a change and self-love on the part of Ayushmann Khurrana through a stand-up comedy sequence or a seminar sequence, well disguised, fail to hide the preachy part of the text.
 The effort to strike a balance between the show-not-tell moments are commendable, but the idea largely remains the same.

 But no single formula can be applied to ‘what works or not’.
 Without trying to generalize, perhaps the reason being their timing as such, films like Dream Girl and Bala are part of the self-love phase chapter of the society.

 Ayushmann has amassed a kind of fan following that will make sure that the film will safely do the numbers; his role as a messiah of middle-class cinema will help in that regard.